-Small is a relative term in 2022: smartphones that were once considered pocket-filling phablets are now par for the course.
-But if you want a mobile that’s easier to tote, what’s the best compact phone you can buy?
+Compact is a relative term these days: smartphones that were once considered pocket-filling phablets are now par for the course.
+But if you want a mobile that’s easier to tote than the models on our overall best smartphones list, what’s the best small phone you can buy?

 Compact packaging, full-size performance: this is by some margin the best small phone you can buy

 Want the full-fat Apple smartphone experience with less of the fat?
 The iPhone 13 Mini improves on its petite predecessor to deliver a pocketable handset that’s largely free from compromise.
 Almost comically compact next to its contemporaries, you can comfortably use the Mini one-handed – and its flat-panel design looks as tidy as on any recent iPhone.

 Its 5.4in OLED display is rich, sharp and brighter than before.
 The notch has shrunk, although it does still intrude at the top.
 Refresh rates remain capped at 60Hz, but iOS is snappy enough that this rarely matters.
 Shooting specs are solid, too: the 12MP main sensor produces impressive results, with the help of optical image stabilisation and enhanced light-gathering.
 A telephoto lens would’ve been more versatile than an ultra-wide, mind.

 Despite its dinky dimensions, Apple’s A15 processor means the Mini tops smartphone performance charts.
 You’ll regularly revel at how a phone of this size can deal with any app, task or game.
 Battery life is less spectacular, but it’s improved over the previous Mini.
 And as a complete package, the iPhone 13 Mini is a little wonder.

 2. Google Pixel 7a